 The sustainable investments that the DPM mandate made must not significantly impair an environmental or social objective (the "do no significant harm" principle).
 In this respect, the management company of the underlying funds undertook to analyse the main negative impacts on sustainability factors taking into account the negative impact indicators as defined in the SFDR Regulation and not to invest in issuers that did not comply with the standards set by the OECD and UN guidelines on business and human rights.
-In this respect, 81.
-6% of issuers within the mandate are signatories to the UN Global Compact vs 80.7% of the benchmark.
+In this respect, 69% of issuers invested within the mandate's underlying funds are signatories to the UN Global Compact vs 70.6% of the benchmark.

-In addition to this, the DPM mandate obtained the LuxFLAG ESG Discretionary Mandate label in January 2024, for the 2nd year in a row.
-This label's eligibility criteria encompass 7 criteria, among which the implementation of an ESG screening to 100% of the products' investments, the analysis of the product manufacturer's practices in terms of responsible investment strategy, and the compliance with a dedicated exclusion policy, comprehending notably controversial weapons, tobacco, nuclear energy, controversial behaviour and controversial jurisdictions3.
+In addition to this, the DPM mandate obtained the LuxFLAG ESG Discretionary Mandate label in December 2024, for the 3rd year in a row.
+This label's eligibility criteria encompass 7 criteria, among which the implementation of an ESG screening to 100% of the products' investments, the analysis of the product manufacturer's practices in terms of responsible investment strategy, and the compliance with a dedicated exclusion policy, comprehending notably controversial weapons, tobacco, nuclear energy, controversial behaviour and controversial jurisdictions1.

-3 https://luxflag.org/labels/esg-discretionary-mandate/
+1 https://luxflag.org/labels/esg-discretionary-mandate/